AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

 ### Upgrade extensions

 Review your third-party extension and module pages in Marketplace or other company sites and verify support for Adobe Commerce and Adobe Commerce on cloud infrastructure.
-If you must upgrade any third-party extensions and modules, Adobe recommends working in a new Integration branch with your extensions disabled.
+If you must upgrade any third-party extensions and modules, Adobe recommends working in a new integration branch with your extensions disabled.

 **To verify and upgrade your extensions**: